isc-projects/stork/doc/user/demo.rst

 dns-proxy-server
    This is used only when the Stork agent from a container connects to a locally running server.
 The Kea/BIND 9 containers use internal Docker hostnames that the host cannot resolve.
-The demo runs in the background of the DNS proxy that translates the Docker hostnames to valid IP addresses.
+To translate Docker hostnames to valid IP addresses, the demo launches a DNS proxy in the background.

 .. note::